intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 # Partitioning

-This document defines "partitioning" as the general technique use to separate the data and metadata visible to various parties in network communication, with the aim of improving user privacy.
+This document defines "partitioning" as the general technique used to separate the data and metadata visible to various parties in network communication, with the aim of improving user privacy.